esl/jekyll-codesync-global/_posts/blog-posts/2020-03-27-bring-on-the-worker-bees-designing-elixir-systems-with-otp.md

 ---
-title: Bring on the worker bees (Designing Elixir systems with OTP)
+title: " Bring on the worker bees (Designing Elixir systems with OTP) "
 abstract: "If you want to be a great Elixir developers, you need to learn to build your programs in layers, the way the experts do.
 In this session, we will explore the advice:

 Do fun things with big, loud worker bees.

 This sentence, from the bestselling Elixir book Designing Elixir Systems with OTP, is a mental mnemonic that stands for Data, Functions, Tests; Boundaries, Lifecycles and Workers.
-We'll talk about each of these layers in detail focusing on the role of each independent layer in a self-healing, performant Elixir program
+We'll talk about each of these layers in detail focusing on the role of each independent layer in a self-healing, performant Elixir program"
 speaker_id: bruce-tate
 type: video
 youtube_id: l7JyG1eti5A